coreos/docs/sdk/index.md

 ---
 layout: docs
+slug: sdk
 title: Documentation
-slug: docs
 ---

-# CoreOS Developer Guide
+# CoreOS Developer SDK Guide

+These are the instructions for building CoreOS itself.

 ## Getting Started